J-Puls/J-Puls/README.md

 </p>

-## Self-Taught Software Engineer   |   Self Proclaimed Meme Connoisseur
+## Self-Taught Software Engineer   |   Self-Proclaimed Meme Connoisseur

 I'm Jeff, a full-stack software engineer with 5+ years of experience specializing in web-based technologies and frameworks.
 Hailing from upstate New York, I am driven by an insatiable passion for learning, which keeps me at the forefront of technological advancements.
 My commitment to continuous improvement ensures that my skills remain sharp and effective.